Skip to content

 Keep the inputs practical.
 If the data is not trustworthy yet, use the tool to expose what needs cleanup before automation.

-Monthly for A items, quarterly for B items, twice yearly or yearly for C items.
+Monthly for A items, quarterly for B items, twice yearly for C items by default.

 Weekly capacity